 Background and Purpose

 The Illinois Central Railroad Drawbridge navigation span has a vertical clearance of 19.9 feet above normal pool in the closed to navigation position.
-Navigation on the waterway consists primarily of commercial tows and recreational watercraft.
+Navigation on the waterway consists primarily of commercial tows and recreational watercraft and will not be significantly impacted due to the reduced navigation in winter months.
 Presently, the draw opens on signal for passage of river traffic.
-The Canadian National/Illinois Central Railroad Company requested the drawbridge be permitted to remain closed to navigation from 12:01 a.m., December 19, 2002, until 7 a.m., March 1, 2003 unless 24 hours advance notice is given to open the drawbridge.
-Winter freezing of the Upper Mississippi River coupled with the closure of Army Corps of Engineer's Lock No. 17 (Mile 437.0 UMR), Lock No. 19 (Mile 364.1 UMR) until 7:30 a.m.
-March 1, 2003 and Lock No. 24 (Mile 273.4 UMR) until March 15, 2003 will reduce any significant navigation demands for the drawspan opening.
-The Illinois Central Railroad Drawbridge, Mile 579.9, Upper Mississippi River, is located upstream from Lock 17.
-Performing maintenance on the bridge during the winter, when the number of vessels likely to be impacted is minimal, Start Printed Page 78976is preferred to bridge closures restricting vessel traffic during the commercial navigation season.
-This temporary change to the drawbridge's operation has been coordinated with the commercial waterway operators.
-No objections to the proposed temporary rule were raised.
+The Chicago, Central & Pacific Railroad requested the drawbridge be permitted to remain closed-to-navigation from 12:01 a.m., February 2, 2007 until 8 a.m., March 15, 2007 unless 24 hours advance notice is given of the need to open.
+The Illinois Central Railroad Drawbridge, Mile 579.9, Upper Mississippi River, is located just downstream from Lock and Dam 11.
+Performing maintenance on the bridge and pier protection during the winter, when the number of vessels likely to be impacted is minimal, is preferred to the bridge closure or advance notification requirements during the navigation season.
+This Start Printed Page 4962temporary change to the drawbridge's operation has been coordinated with the commercial waterway operators.

 Assistance for Small Entities